If you’re lucky enough to have an outdoor space larger than a fire escape in NYC, it’s time to prep your backyard for the warm-weather months.

-There’s nothing quite so satisfying than tucking into a meal made with vegetables you have grown from seed.
+There’s nothing quite so satisfying than tucking into a meal made with vegetables you have grown from seed, also if you want to keep your lawn clean you can also use an electric reel mower for this.
 Not only do organic vegetables taste fantastic, but the process of growing and eating your own vegetables is incredibly environmentally friendly.
 Think about all the food miles you will save, not to mention the packaging.
 If you’re a novice, do seek some advice on what might be best for your soil, and start with something easy like potatoes or beans.

 3) Embrace your green fingers

 Frequent gardening is a wonderful way to keep fit and healthy.
 If you add up the time you spend in the garden compared to, for example, using machines in the gym, it’s easy to see how your garden can help reduce your carbon footprint.
 To make the most of your outdoor space, do some reading first – gardening guides and online tutorials will help you determine which areas to focus on, and what to plant when.
 Investing in an initial consultation with professional gardeners could also help you gain the confidence to do it alone.
 You could also contact Fort Worth garden and tree experts.